 - Kidney complications.
 People with severe kidney damage may need dialysis.

 - Infections.
 Your doctor may recommend certain vaccines to prevent infections, such as the flu and pneumonia.

 - Bone loss.
 Your doctor may recommend medications called bisphosphonates, such as pamidronate (Aredia) or zoledronic acid (Zometa), to help prevent bone loss.

 - Anemia.
 If you have persistent anemia, your doctor may recommend medications to increase your red blood cell count.

 No alternative medicines have been found to treat multiple myeloma.
-But alternative medicine may help you cope with the side effects of myeloma and myeloma treatment.
+But alternative medicine may help you cope with the stress and side effects of myeloma and myeloma treatment.

 Talk to your doctor about your options, such as: